pymupdf/PyMuPDF/README.md

 # Introduction

-This is **version 1.13.16 of PyMuPDF (formerly python-fitz)**, a Python binding with support for [MuPDF 1.13.0](http://mupdf.com/) - "a lightweight PDF and XPS viewer".
+This is **version 1.13.16 of PyMuPDF (formerly python-fitz)**, a Python binding with support for [MuPDF 1.13.0](http://mupdf.com/) - "a lightweight PDF, XPS and E-Book viewer".

 MuPDF can access files in PDF, XPS, OpenXPS, CBZ, EPUB and FB2 (e-books) formats, and it is known for its top performance and high rendering quality.